Ranking 20 Final Fantasy Games from Worst to Best

 If I were solely considering the original release of Final Fantasy XIV, it would unquestionably rank at the bottom of this list.
 The initial version of the game was genuinely terrible, and Square Enix made the right decision to completely revamp it.
 However, Final Fantasy XIV has achieved one of the most remarkable comebacks in gaming history, with many regarding it as the best MMO available today.

-See also Remnant 2 Game Review
+See also Disney Illusion Island Game Review

 What sets Final Fantasy XIV apart isn’t necessarily that it offers a drastically different experience from other MMOs.
 Rather, it excels in every aspect, making the genre accessible even to casual players, while delivering a surprisingly immersive story for this type of game.